Autobot: The Primes

+Transformers: Age of Extinction

+The Battle of Chicago caused many people to lose their lives.
+People also thought the Autobots were bad.
+Optimus Prime told the Autobots to go into hiding.
+5 years after the Battle of Chicago, the humans found Ratchet and tried to kill him.
+Ratchet tried to escape, but Lockdown found him and yanked his Core out of his body.
+A while later, a person named Cade found out that his truck was actually an Autobot called Optimus Prime.

+His friend called the police and said that Optimus Prime was in Cade's house.

+The police arrived and said they would kill Cade if he didn't say where Optimus Prime was.
+Cade had to drive Optimus Prime away from his house while it literally blew up.
+They later found out that a company called KSI had killed Ratchet to take him apart and get the Transformium in his body.
+Transformium was an element that could transform into anything.

 Transformers: Aligned

-A group of Autobots (referred to as Team Prime) appear in the 2010 computer animated series Transformers: Prime, led by Optimus Prime.
+A group of Autobots (referred to as Team Prime) appear in the 2010 animated series Transformers: Prime, led by Optimus Prime.
 The video game Transformers: War for Cybertron give a backstory to the Autobots days on Cybertron.

 Transformers: Prime The Game

 Set within an alternate timeline that parallels the show's second season, the Autobots (Team Prime) appear in Transformers: Prime – The Game.
 Optimus Prime, Arcee, Bulkhead, Bumblebee, Ratchet, Jack, Miko and Raf embark on a journey to defeat the villainous Megatron and the Decepticons in his plan to use his secret new weapon.
 The Decepticons intercept a mysterious meteor approaching the Earth, and the Autobots arrive to try and thwart the Decepticons' plans.
 A massive eruption of power during the battle on the meteor breaks out, and the Autobots become separated from Jack, Miko and Raf, who are monitoring them at base.
 Unknown to the Autobots and their human friends, the Decepticons have uncovered Thunderwing, an ancient power that they will use to try to take over the Earth.